makersacademy/bowling-challenge/planning.md

 Add a reload/restart/clear button!
 Hide the roll input form at the end
-Stop the scorecard moving up when the form is hidden at the end
+Stop the scorecard moving up when the form is hidden at the end For spares, keep the first roll number visible in display

 Not done:
-Display a end of game message at the end - special message for perfect/gutter game
+Display a end of game message at the end - special message for perfect/gutter game styling/design

-For spares, keep the first roll number visible in display

 Nice to Have:
 Save the results to file??
+add footer to link to my github/main page